Cinergi Pictures

 Cinergi Pictures, Inc. was an American independent film production company founded by Andrew G. Vajna in November 1989, after he had sold his interest in his first production company, Carolco International Pictures.
 The company had a number of major hit films, most notably Tombstone, Die Hard with a Vengeance and Evita.
 However, the majority of their films lost money.
-A string of box office bombs – including Super Mario Bros., Renaissance Man, Color of Night, Judge Dredd and Burn Hollywood Burn – ultimately did the company in, and it was dissolved on February 27, 1998.
+A string of box office bombs – including Super Mario Bros., Renaissance Man, Color of Night, Judge Dredd and Burn Hollywood Burn – ultimately did the company in, and it ceased operations on February 27, 1998.
 Cinergi Pictures' library is now owned by Disney.

-Pre-founding
+History

+Background

 Andrew G. Vajna, a Hungarian native, launched his career in the entertainment industry with his purchase of motion picture theaters in the Far East.
 Later, he founded Panasia Films Limited in Hong Kong before forming Carolco with Mario Kassar in 1976.
 In less than four years, Carolco became one of the top three foreign sales organizations in motion pictures.

 In 1982, Vajna and Kassar made their film production debut with the highly successful First Blood, starring Sylvester Stallone.
 Rambo: First Blood Part II was released in 1985, generating more than $300 million worldwide, making it one of the most profitable films in the history of filmmaking.

 Vajna and Kassar were executive producers on such films as Alan Parker's Angel Heart, Rambo III, and Johnny Handsome.
 Other projects included Music Box, Total Recall, Air America, Mountains of the Moon, Narrow Margin and Jacob's Ladder.